Ericsson/codechecker/docs/analyzer/user_guide.md

 /clang # Will not log clang++ calls only the clang binary calls will be captured. clang  # Will capture clang-tidy (which is not wanted) calls too because of a partial match.
 ```

+The reason of having a slash before `cc` is that `cc1` binary is executed as
+a sub-process by some compilers and that shouldn't be captured.

 Example: